How can I calculate the remainder of a division in Python?

 3

-In both examples, the result of the division is 0 and hence the modulo is equal to the value of the dividend.
+In both examples, the result of the division is 0, that’s why the modulo is equal to the value of the dividend.

 What about with floats?